Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Hydralazine and nitrates are 2 separate medications used together to treat heart failure.
-They may come in 1 “combination” pill.
+Hydralazine and nitrates are two separate medicines used together to treat heart failure.
+They may come in one “combination” pill.
 They lower blood pressure and decrease how hard the heart has to pump.

 Controlling other heart problems helps keep heart failure under control, too.
-Depending on other heart problems you have, medications may be prescribed to:
+Depending on other heart problems you have, medicines may be prescribed to:

 Lower blood pressure (antihypertensives).